Hockey Helps the Homeless

 About Hockey Helps the Homeless:

-Founded in 2000, Hockey Helps the Homeless (HHH) harnesses Canada's passion for hockey to raise money for homeless charities.
-HHH organizes Pro-Am tournaments that connect hockey pros and fans together in hockey tournaments.
-With the money raised, HHH's goal is to end homelessness in communities across Canada.
+Founded in 1996, Hockey Helps the Homeless (HHH) takes advantage of Canadians’ passion for hockey to raise money for homeless charities.
+HHH organizes Pro-Am tournaments that connect hockey pros and fans together in tournaments.
+With the money raised, HHH's goal is to end homelessness in communities across Canada, which it attempts to achieve through funding and partnering with other local agencies that provide housing and support for the homeless.
+Its head office is in Richmond Hill, Ontario.

-In fiscal 2018, HHH hosted tournaments in Barrie, Montreal, Toronto, London, Edmonton, Kitchener-Waterloo, Calgary, Markham, and Vancouver.
-It also hosted tournaments for university students at 3 Ontario universities and colleges: Queen's University, Durham College, and Western University.
+In F2021, HHH hosted tournaments in Barrie, Toronto, Calgary, Durham, Edmonton, Halifax, London, Montreal, Vancouver, Waterloo, Winnipeg, and York.
+It also hosted tournaments for university students at three Ontario universities and colleges: Queen's University, Durham College, and Western University.

-By registering as a player or a team, donors play a minimum of 3 games with 2 retired NHL or Olympic pros on their team.
-Players can register in the competitive, recreational or 50-plus tournaments depending on their skill level and desired intensity of play.
-Some of the pros participating in the 2017 tournament include NHL alumni Wendel Clark, Gilbert Dionne, and Brad May.
-Olympians participating include Meaghan Mikkelson, Natalie Spooner and Erin Ambrose.
+By registering as a player or a team, donors play at least three games with two retired NHL or Olympic pros on their team.
+Players can register in competitive, recreational, or 50-plus tournaments depending on their skill level and desired intensity of play.
+Some pros participating in the F2021 tournament included Glenn Anderson, Nik Antropov, DaveBabych, and Patrice Brisebois.

 My anchor